 What are the impurities found in tap water?

-Water in nature is regarded throughout the world as being totally 'pure', despite the fact that that is far from the truth.
-Even if a body of water is totally detached from any possible source of contamination from water flowing into it from rivers and streams, it will invariably be found to contain some form of chemicals and minerals because water is such a good solvent.
+Water in nature is often regarded throughout the world as being totally 'pure', but this can be far from the truth.
+Even if a body of water is totally detached from any possible source of contamination from water flowing into it from rivers and streams, it will invariably be found to contain some chemicals and minerals because water is such a good solvent.

 These chemicals can be drawn into the water by minerals and gases in the air, or eroded from the soil or rock.
 The integration of these dissolved materials are regarded as the ingredients that give water its title of 'pure water', which is actually a contradiction in terms, as water containing any form of foreign bodies, no matter how molecular can never be described as totally 'pure'.